You just bought a new computer… Now what?

 Task 3 – Antivirus

 Microsoft Security Essentials – fast, good free AV.
 Isn’t going to mess with any programs or break the OS.
+This has a lot more under the hood than an AV review will tell you.
+It is made to work quickly against new threats, not pass AV review site hypothetical tests.
 Or if you dont trust it-

 Most people don’t realize their ISP gives a free AV/firewall solution away with your subscription.
 For example if you are a comcast user go to http://www.comcast.net/security and get your free copy of Norton.
 Sign up on your comcast account for multiple email addresses and you can grab a bunch of copies of Norton on them.
 Put it on all your home machines.